biodatascience101/BioDataScience101.github.io/_pages/about/index.md

 We believe that by focusing on the right fundamental workflows and working closely with real world case data, anyone aspiring to become a data scientist can accomplish their data-driven scientific goals.

-The Biodatascience101 project was started in September 2019, led by Paolo Marcatili, Magnus Haraldson Høie and Andreas Fønns Møller.
+The Biodatascience101 project was started in September 2019, led by Paolo Marcatili, Magnus Haraldson Høie and Andreas Fønss Møller.

 <br />
 # Our team: